Pulmonary Function Tests (PFT)

-Spirometry involves asking the patient to breathe in deeply and exhale as fully and forcibly as possible, so that the measurement of the lungs’ ventilatory function can be assessed.
+Spirometry: the patient breathes in deeply and exhales as fully and forcibly as possible, so the measurement of the lungs’ ventilatory function can be assessed.

-Body plethysmography is a test that measures the gas volume of the lung, using changes of pressure that occur during breathing.
+Body plethysmography: measures the gas volume of the lung, using changes of pressure that occur during breathing.

-Diffusion capacity entails asking the patient to breathe in small amounts of carbon monoxide and measure how much of this gas gets into the blood; (this indicates the ability of the lung to allow oxygen into the blood).
+Diffusion capacity: the patient breathes in small amounts of carbon monoxide and the test measure how much of this gas gets into the blood.
+This indicates the ability of the lung to allow oxygen into the blood.

-Arterial blood gas measurements are performed by extracting a minute amount of blood from one of the small arteries in the body (usually in the wrist) in order to analyze the amount of oxygen and carbon dioxide in the blood.
+Arterial blood gas measurements: a minute amount of blood is extracted from one of the small arteries in the body (usually in the wrist) in order to analyze the amount of oxygen and carbon dioxide in the blood.